apache/nifi/nifi-stateless/nifi-stateless-assembly/README.md

 While the Engine Configuration above gives Stateless NiFi the necessary information for how to run the flow, the dataflow configuration provides it with the necessary information for what flow to run.

-The flow's location must be provided either by specifying a NiFi Registry URL, Bucket ID, and Flow ID (and optional version) or by specifying a local filename for the flow.
+The flow's location must be provided either by specifying a NiFi Registry URL, Bucket ID, and Flow ID (and optional version);
+by specifying a local filename for the flow; by specifying a URL for the flow; or by including a "stringified" version of the JSON flow definition itself.
 Note that if using a local filename, the format of the file is not the same as the `flow.xml.gz` file that NiFi uses but rather is the `Versioned Flow Snapshot` format that is used by the NiFi Registry.
 The easiest way to export a flow from NiFi onto local disk for use by Stateless NiFi is to right-click on a Process Group or the canvas in NiFi and choose `Downlaod Flow`.